No-Contact Orders vs Civil Protection Orders in Ohio: What’s the Difference?

 - a civil protection order (CPO), typically under Ohio’s domestic violence civil protection order statute

-If you need help quickly, see: Protection Order Defense or contact us.
+If you need help quickly, see: Protection Order Defense, first-offense domestic violence defense, or contact us.

 1) What is a criminal no-contact order?